How long do Velux windows last?

 In order to allow skylights to open and close without any difficulty, you should aim to lubricate hinges and closing mechanisms annually.

-The flashing is fitted around the perimeter of the roof window on the outside, ensuring that the Velux window is totally weathertight.
-By keeping it clear of any leaves or debris, rainwater should also be able to flow freely away from the window and out of harm’s way.
+The flashing is fitted around the perimeter of the roof glazed window on the outside, ensuring that the Velux window is totally weathertight.
+By keeping it clear of any leaves or debris, rainwater should also be able to flow freely away from the Velux installation and out of harm’s way.

 The frames and glass of Velux windows can be easily cleaned using warm, soapy water and a soft cloth.
 However, you might find a standard glass cleaner is more effective for cleaning the glass.

 For polyurethane windows, you only need to worry about cleaning the frames from time to time.
-However, if your home has Painted White or Pine Velux windows, you should also aim to prime and lacquer their framing from time to time.
+However, if your home has Painted White or Pine Velux windows, you should also aim to prime and lacquer their framing from time to time to protect the Velux window frame paint.

 How do you treat wooden Velux windows?